FAQs for Schools

 Other school expenses that are not included in the program fee are photocopying of worksheets, purchasing of student folders for each participant, and the purchase of additional computers and microphones if using more than one workstation.

-After each workshop each school is asked to contribute $30 per person per day towards catering and venue hire costs incurred by SiMERR.
+After each face-to-face workshop each school is asked to contribute $30 per person per day towards catering and venue hire costs incurred by SiMERR.
 In an effort to keep the program cost as low as possible, this is a pro rata contribution.

 What are SiMERR’s services included in the fee?